Saturday, April 15, 8 pm

 Price: $40 Regular, $36 Friends, $30 Students and SeniorsTickets include same-day Museum admission.

 The spectacular Labyrinth Ensemble returns to the Aga Khan Museum for a captivating evening of mesmerizing melodies led by guest artist Evgenios Voulgaris.
-Join us in the Auditorium for an exploration of 17th-century music composed by Romanian prince Dimitrie Cantemir and one of the most important figures in Ottoman music, Ali Ufki.
+Join us in the Auditorium for an exploration of 17th-century music collected by Romanian prince Dimitrie Cantemir and one of the most important figures in Ottoman music, Ali Ufki.

 Voulgaris will also present contemporary compositions that draw from the social and historical context of makam music traditions, sharing the ways in which artists continue to keep them alive by constantly creating and adding new material to the repertoire.